NOAA predicts up to 17 named storms, up to 4 major hurricanes this hurricane season

-The National Oceanic and Atmospheric Administration announced the prediction during a news conference Thursday morning at the NOAA Center for Weather and Climate Prediction in College Park, Maryland.
+The National Oceanic and Atmospheric Administration announced the prediction during a news conference Thursday morning at the NOAA Center for Weather and Climate Prediction in College Park, Maryland, WGHP reports.

 NOAA Under Secretary of Commerce Rick Spinrad said that NOAA’s prediction leans towards a “near-normal” Atlantic hurricane season with a 40% chance that the season sticks within the usual range.
 There is a 30% chance of an above-normal hurricane season and a 30% chance of a below-normal hurricane season.